-When AK is used to determine whether a particular food or other substance weakens (or strengthens) a patient, the food may placed under the tongue or held in the hand as a muscle is tested.
-Some practitioners may also assess emotional well-being by testing muscle strength while the patient imagines being in a troubling or tense situation or with a problematic person.
+When AK is used to determine whether a particular food or other substance weakens (or strengthens) the body, the food may placed under the tongue or held in the hand as a muscle is tested.
+Some practitioners may also assess emotional well-being by testing muscle strength while the individual imagines being in a troubling or tense situation or with a problematic person.

-AK-associated treatments range from deep massage, joint manipulation and realignment, craniosacral therapy and acupuncture to nutritional therapies and dietary manipulation.
+AK-associated treatments range from deep massage, chiropractic adjustments and realignment, craniosacral therapy and acupuncture to nutritional therapies and dietary revisions.